Terry Smith (American football, born 1959): Professional career

 Smith started his professional American football career in 1982.
-He was signed as a free agent by the New England Patriots.
-However, he injured his knee in a game against the Philadelphia Eagles, an injury that required major reconstructive surgery, and was placed on the injured reserve list.
+He was signed as a free agent by the New England Patriots, and led the team in interceptions and tackles during training camp.
+However, as the headhunter on the kick-off team he injured his knee while he was making a tackle in a game against the Philadelphia Eagles, an injury that required major reconstructive surgery, and was placed on the injured reserve list.
+During his career, Smith played in the World's Fair Game in Knoxville, Tennessee, against the Pittsburgh Steelers, a game that had 104,000 spectators, the third largest attendance for a game in NFL history, and his Patriots team made the NFL play-offs in 1982.
 He stayed with the Patriots for two years before eventually having to retire because his injured knee would not pass the team physical at the time.
-He returned to the football field signing for the Arizona Wranglers in the USFL in 1984, and in professional baseball was invited to spring training with the Cincinnati Reds and signed with the Miami Marlins.
+He returned to the football field signing for the Arizona Wranglers in the USFL in 1984, and in professional baseball was invited to spring training with the Cincinnati Reds and signed with the Miami Marlins of the Florida State League (A+), a club that owned the Major League Baseball franchise rights for the city of Miami, who exercised those rights to become the MLB's Florida Marlins based in Miami, and then returned to its original name as the current MLB's Miami Marlins.